agatakolohe/TapRoom-Redux/README.md

 #### View In Browser

-TODO
+- To Build and view in browser
+  - Navigate to tap-room directory and use the command `npm start`

 ## Known Bugs

-TODO
+No known bugs

 ## Support and Contact Details

+You can use console.log() statements and `debugger` to debug React applications.
+[React Developer Tools](https://react-devtools-tutorial.now.sh/) is available for both [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and Firefox.
 If any errors or bugs occur please email me, <agatakolohe@gmail.com>.
-TODO

 ## Technologies Used

-TODO
+- CSS
+- Babel
+- Bootstrap
+- `npx create-react-app`
+- Git | GitHub
+- JavaScript ES6
+- JSX
+- Node
+- npm
+- React
+- VS Code
+- webpack

 ### License